Altmetric Annual Research Grant

 - How research is shared in China and amongst the Chinese-speaking diaspora via WeChat “Official Accounts”

-For the 2019 grant, the review panel is particularly interested to receive proposals for projects that focus on engagement with and the reach of humanities research, in all its forms.
+For the 2019 grant, the review panel was particularly interested to receive proposals for projects that focus on engagement with and the reach of humanities research, in all its forms.

-Open to any academic or non-affiliated researchers, submissions for this year’s grant will be accepted through 11:59 pm EDT on May 1, 2019.
+Open to any academic or non-affiliated researchers, submissions for the 2019 grant were accepted through 11:59 pm EDT on May 1, 2019.
+The grant application period is now closed.
 Due to the nature of the selection process for the grant, incomplete forms will not be considered.

 For more information about the scope and requirements of the Altmetric Annual Grant, please see below.